sharathyadhav1/chatgp/README.md

 he project has been developed using the Dart programming language and Flutter framework.
 We have used various libraries and packages such as http, flutter_bloc, rxdart, and equatable to create a robust and scalable application.

+Libraris used for the for the project
+dependencies:
+flutter:
+sdk: flutter
+flutter_bloc: ^8.0.0 - state management
+equatable: ^2.0.3- state management and viemodel
+http: ^0.13.5 - for Api calls
+get_it: ^7.2.0- dependencu injection - Classes used with container
+flutter_staggered_grid_view: ^0.6.1 - essentially not needed for future purpose
+cached_network_image: 3.2.3 - for future
+share_plus: ^6.3.0 - share the text as
+shimmer: ^2.0.0 - for future

 A few resources to get you started if this is your first Flutter project: